top of page

 ROOTED

-How a Daughter of the South Traced Her Bloodline Back 44,000 Years—to Remember Who She Really Was
+How a Daughter of the South Traced Her Bloodline Back 44,000 Years and Calls Us to Remember Who We Really Are

 One test.
 44,000 years.
 From East Africa to Eastover.